Move-Out Spring 2022

 If you are graduating or are directly involved with Commencement activities, or if you have an extenuating circumstance, you may submit the Late Check-Out Request form through Online Forms in the StarRez Portal.

-As of Monday, May 17 at 12:00pm, all students except graduate/professional students living in the Graduate Life Center at Donaldson-Brown who hold a 12-month contract must be checked out.
+As of Sunday, May 15, 2022, at Noon, all students except graduate/professional students living in the Graduate Life Center at Donaldson-Brown who hold a 12-month contract must be checked out.
 Students returning to on-campus housing for summer school should follow summer housing information for transition planning.

 While we do not expect perfect cleanliness, we do expect students to perform a certain level of cleaning at departure.
 Please review the information below ‐ if these standards are not met, you can expect a minimum charge of $50 per room for cleaning.
 If excessive cleaning is required, as determined by staff, charges may be doubled.